 How does it differ from fraud, larceny or theft?

 - Larceny.
 Larceny started out in common law, but in the United States, it has transitioned into statutory or written law.
-Although it originally covered the taking of tangible personal property, it can now include money, real property, and labor in addition to personal property.
+Although it originally covered the taking of tangible personal property, in Tampa, it can now include money, real property, and labor in addition to personal property.

 - Theft.
 In common usage, theft covers a wide span of activities that result in the taking of another person’s property or services for which that person has not given permission or consent.
-Theft can include burglary, embezzlement, larceny, looting, robbery, shoplifting, and fraud.
+Theft in Tampa can include burglary, embezzlement, larceny, looting, robbery, shoplifting, and fraud.

 Do not say anything that might incriminate you.
 Speak with an attorney first.